BarthPaleologue/Blog/content/posts/HXPBD/index.md

 PBD is all about the constraints you can simulate.
 The more diverse the constraints, the more complex scenarios can be simulated.
 However, deriving the gradients of the constraints is a lot of math, thankfully the papers provided good starting points and I could find the gradient formulas on internet.

+If you want a taste of the gradient derivation, you can check out blackedout01’s awesome video featuring the gradient of the dihedral constraint:

+{{< youtube id="B-Bakl-VPpg?start=437" >}}

 ### Distance Constraint